 The creator of a VM has full root-privileges.

-- On a Windows-based VM, the creator can use the GCP Console to generate a username and password; after that, anyone who knows the username and password can connect to the VM using RDP.
+- On a Windows-based VM, the creator can use the Cloud Console to generate a username and password; after that, anyone who knows the username and password can connect to the VM using RDP.